mbrydak/glowing-couscous/task2/terraform/README.md

 ### Prerequisites

-1. Have an s3 bucket for terraform state already existing (default: doctorly-tfstate-bucket)
-2. assure you're using one of these workspaces (dev, staging, production)
+0. have awscli configured
+1. provision everything in pre-flight to make the necessary s3 bucket and dynamodb table
+2. provision everything in net